glenwperry/glenwperry.github.io/about.md

 2016 - I leave Glass Lewis and begin working with retgrid.com using TFS, AngularJS, C#, SqlServer.

-2017 - Retgrid dvelopment begins winding down.
-I'm ready to start a new challenge where I can be the best coder I can be.
+2017 - Retgrid development begins winding down.
+I'm ready to start a new challenge where I can be the best coder I can be. -->